Doctor of Philosophy in Theology with a Specialization in Person, Marriage, and Family (Ph.D.)

 (Each of the more substantive sections [3-7] should begin on a fresh page in the document.)

-The student must have passed the qualifying examinations before the prospectus can be defended.
-Once the thesis director deems the prospectus acceptable, it is circulated among the entire faculty.
-The prospectus may be submitted by April 1 of the sixth semester, if possible, but no later than November 1 of the seventh semester.
+The student must have passed the qualifying examinations before the prospectus can be submitted for formal evaluation.
+Once the dissertation director deems the prospectus acceptable, it is circulated among the entire faculty.
+The prospectus may be submitted by April 1 of the sixth semester, if possible, and no later than November 1 of the seventh semester.
 Faculty members have two weeks to submit comments, objections, and/or questions to the thesis director and Program Advisor.

-If a student changes his or her dissertation topic, the new topic must be approved by the dissertation director, the Program Advisor, and the Provost/Dean.
-If the dissertation director or any of the readers is to be changed, the approval of the Provost/Dean is required.
+If a student changes his or her dissertation topic, the new topic must be approved by the dissertation director, the Program Advisor, and the Dean.
+If the dissertation director or any of the readers is to be changed, the approval of the Dean is required.

 The Ph.D. degree is awarded after the successful completion of the doctoral dissertation and a defense of the dissertation before the dissertation board.
 The dissertation should not exceed 300 pages (bibliography excluded) and should demonstrate maturity of theological judgment based on advanced graduate study.
 It should give evidence of research capacity and reflection commensurate with advanced study, ability to perform independent intellectual work, and comprehension of the candidate's chosen field of study.
 The dissertation should be of sufficient quality to constitute a genuine contribution to that field of study and to warrant publication.